Make a perfect cup of gyokuro

 Place tea leaves in the warmed teapot.

-Pour hot water back into teapot and brew for 3 minutes.
+Pour hot water back into the teapot and brew for 3 minutes.

-To ensure flavor is equally distributed in each cup, pour the tea into the cup from one end to the other.
+To ensure the flavor is evenly distributed in each cup, pour the tea from one end to the other.

 Then go back and forth filling each cup in reverse order.